fish-quant/fq-imjoy/docs/fq-load-data.md

 ![fq-ui-data-specification.png](img/fq-ui-data-specification.png)

+## Specify folder to save results
+Several possibilities are provided to specify the folder to save the results of the different workflows.
+Here, the general options are described, if a plugin deviates from this default behavior it will be described in the respective plugin.

+When asked to define a folder to save results, you can deither:

+1. Directly define a **full path** where the results should be stored.
+If the folder doesn't exist, it will be created.
+2. Define a folder with a **text replacement**.
+This option can be useful if many folders are processed, e.g. when a recursive search is performed.

+    * Such a replacement operation is indicated with a string in the format  `str_orig>>str_new`, where 'str_orig' is the orginal string, 'str_new' is the new string.

+    * For instance, using the default string `acquisition>>analysis` implies that in the folder name `D:\example_data\acquisition`, `acquisition` will be replaced with `analysis`, yielding `D:\example_data\analysis`.

 ## Typical workflow
 1. Copy & past the folder containing your data into the field `Folder with data`
 2. The field `Folder to save data`, permits to determine where you data is stored.
 Two different options exist